gecio/gecio.github.io/docs/_optimist/guided_tour/step12/index.en.md

 ## Clean-Up

-If you want to delete all parts you just created, you will have to delete them in a logical order.
+If you want to delete all components you just created, you must delete them in the following order.

-If you do not delete them in the correct order, you will not be allowed to delete components that other components depend on.
+If you do not delete them in the correct order, you will be unable to delete components that other resources depend on.

 - Instance
   - `openstack server delete BeispielInstanz`